Thursday, August 24, 2023

 willing to

 give it.
-And
+Ex

-went back to the
+thoughts went back to

-actual tragedy, that
+the actual tragedy, which

-moment on that fateful
+one moment on that fateful

-night that had no inherent
+evening that had no inherent

 complexity, was as straightforward